The Density Formula Approach for Non-reversible Isomorphism Theorems, with Applications: Density of 1-permanental vectors

 \subsection{Density of conditioned 1-permanental vectors}

-Given the density formula, we can then study the density of a conditioned 1-permanental vector.
-By conditioning, we specifically refer to a 1-permanental vector $\ell$ conditioned on some coordinate equal to $r$.
+The density formula allows us to study the density of a 1-permanental vector $\ell$ conditioned on some coordinate being equal to a fixed value $r$.
 Without loss of generality, we will consider $(\ell_2, \cdots, \ell_n\, |\, \ell_1=r)$.
 Let us also assume for now that $r>0$, the case $r=0$ being trivial, see \cref{rem:riszero} below.

 To derive the conditional density $\rho_r(l_2, \cdots, l_n)$ of the conditioned process $(\ell_2, \cdots, \ell_n\, |\, \ell_1=r)$, let us decompose the Laplacian as